For families and friends

 - assisting a person to express their gender identity

-Medical and psychological treatment – in line with professional standards – that are necessary (in the health service provider’s reasonable professional judgement) are also legal.
+Therapeutic (medical and psychological) treatment – in line with professional and ethical standards – that is necessary (in the health service provider’s reasonable professional judgement) is also allowed.
+This includes:

 - providing a health service